psilons/system-setup-notes/7_contents/content_management.md

 - Notes:
 	- Public notes should initiate in OneNote and move to Git.
-	- Company restricted should be in OneNote with git or cloud back, or Wiki pages.
+	- Restricted notes should be in OneNote with git or cloud back, or Wiki pages.

 - Code/Artifacts:
 	- Git(public, company restricted, or private)